 Then there’s the traction problem.
 With almost all road cleats, you’re walking on metal, which on any slick surface (including smooth road pavement) means you have no traction.
 You can solve this problem by walking on your heels, which works but is exhausting.
 For some pedals you can buy hard rubber cleat covers, sometimes called café covers or coffee shop covers, which you slip on when you’re off the bike.
 If your cleats have them, buy them.
 I wore them for years, and they fell off regularly until I glued elastic bands on them to loop over my shoe toes and hold them on.
 Finally the geniuses at Speedplay got smart and designed the Zero Aero cleat, which is an 0 cleat with an incorporated walking pad, a rubber donut that encircles the cleat.
 It works beautifully, and for me it makes all other cleats obsolete.

 Some pedal/cleat makers advertise that their pedal or cleat has a larger surface area, spreading the pedaling pressure across more of your foot and increasing power and comfort.
 It isn’t so.
-The pressure on your foot is caused by the sole of your shoe—the shape of the cleat is irrelevant.
+The pressure on your foot is determined by the stiffness of the sole of your shoe—the shape of the cleat is irrelevant.
 Power transfer is also determined by the stiffness of your sole, which is why racers use shoes with rock-hard soles (see the shoe discussion in the Clothing chapter for details).

 Cleat placement: Where the cleat goes on the bottom of your shoe is something you should leave to experts.
 Once a pro fitter has gotten your cleats in the right place, it’s easy to replicate the position when you replace the cleats or move to new shoes.
 Unless someone tells you otherwise or you’re small, assume you’ll want your cleats as far back as they can go and as far inboard as they can go.